 Students are allocated a number of artistic tutorials per year (with the exception of Foundation students).
-Artistic tutorials are in addition to 1-2-1 teaching and tutorials undertaken in skills elective workshops and during assessed modules.
-Artistic Tutorials have a wide and open brief, giving students the opportunity for focused, one-to-one creative and technical feedback on their art work.
+Artistic tutorials are in addition to one-to-one teaching and tutorials undertaken in Skills Elective Workshop courses and during assessed modules.
+Artistic tutorials have a wide and open brief, giving students the opportunity for focused, one-to-one creative and technical feedback on their art work.

 For more information please download our Student Support & Guidance Including Tutoring Policy

 Continuous formative feedback is central to the student centered teaching and learning strategy at the Art Academy.
 Students receive verbal, formative feedback for elective skills workshop courses and written summative feedback for core compulsory, assessed modules.
 Feedback sheets contain grades where appropriate.

 Feedback should provide a student with a clear explanation of how the marks have been derived or allocated and a clear understanding of how they can improve their work in the future.
 It should encourage learning and impact positively upon progression.

 Across all our programmes assessment is entirely through coursework and is assessed against the learning outcomes described in the programme specification, course documents and module materials.
 The Art Academy believes in and employs continuous formative assessment through active learning opportunities such as one to one and group critique sessions, enabling students to evaluate and analyse their own progress and take control of their learning in order to maximise strengths and address weaknesses.
 All formative feedback is provided verbally and not recorded.
 Assessment tasks should also follow a pattern that ensures that assessment is developmental and impacts positively on future learning.
 They should reflect the increasing complexity and demands of successive stages in the programme.